 Hawke Sport Optics Frontier ED X 8x42mm Roof Prism Binocular

-This binocular ensures clear images due to the fully multi-coated ED glass, and high-resolution phase-corrected BAK-4 roof prisms, enhancing light reflectivity through dielectric coatings.
-Hawke Sport Optics Frontier Binoculars feature lightweight magnesium alloy chassis, coated in rubber to improve impact-resistance and easy, reliable grip.
+It ensures clear images due to the fully multi-coated ED glass, and high-resolution phase-corrected BAK-4 roof prisms, enhancing light reflectivity through dielectric coatings.
+Hawke Sport Optics Frontier features lightweight magnesium alloy chassis, coated in rubber to improve impact resistance and easy, reliable grip.
 Despite the lower magnification, the Hawke binos have less distortion due to shake which leads to an overall clearer and brighter image.

 Video review